1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Do I always need surgery?

-No. Some growths can be removed with a scope.
-Others are treated with medicine.
+No. Some growths can be eliminated with the help of a scope.
+The rest are placed under medicine.

 What's recovery like?

-Most people go home the same day after a scope.
-Surgery might need a few days of rest.
+Most of the individuals are coming home the same day after a scope.
+It might be necessary to have several days of represt in surgery.

 When should I see a doctor?